Archive for December, 2008

 What happened here?
 Did the company intrude on someone else’s turf?
 Did an established competitor wish to forcefully express his disagreement with capitalist tenets such as competition and free choice?
 Or did the company have the electrical wiring installed by cousin Alain, who fell on his head as a child and accepts payment in pallets of wine? …

 Alas, reality is less dramatic.
 This is a training ground used to recreate fires.
-On the other side of the building, a charred sign proclaims ironically: “Contre le feu!”
+On the other side of the building, a charred sign proclaims, somewhat ironically: “Contre le feu!”

 IMG 1192 cc